-Henry Ford started Ford Motor Company and developed the assembly line for mass production of his automobiles, but he also came up with a completely different product for mass production–charcoal briquets.
+Henry Ford started Ford Motor Company and developed the moving assembly line for the mass production of his automobiles, but he also came up with a completely different product for mass production — charcoal briquets.

 Ford sold more than one million Model T’s in 1919, and in each of those Model T’s was 100 feet of timber.
 Because of the amount of timber that had to be used in the cars, Ford decided he wanted to produce his own supply.
 He enlisted the help of Edward G. Kingsford, a real estate agent in Michigan, to find him a supply of timber.
 It just so happened Kingsford’s wife was a cousin of Ford.

 Kingsford helped Ford buy 313,000 acres of land in Iron Mountain, Michigan.
-Ford constructed a sawmill at the site on his new land and even built a town next to it which was called Kingsford.
+Ford constructed a sawmill on his new land and built a town next to it which was called Kingsford.
 It was an area for the workers on the site to live.

 While the mill made and supplied the necessary wooden parts for the Model T, Ford soon had another problem.
 The mill was producing a lot of wasted lumber and sawdust.
 But Ford soon found a solution.
 A chemist named Orin Stafford had developed a process that addressed Ford’s problem.
 Stafford had come up with a way to use waste material from sawmills that could be used as a fuel and quickly formed into charcoal.
 He mixed the wooden waste that had become charcoal powder with tar and then bound them into small blocks using starch and water.
 Stafford called them charcoal briquettes.